emmajanedrews/base-template/_posts/2017-12-20-3-facts-you-need-to-know-about-the-home-flipping-craze.md

 **3. Home flipping affects all buyers and sellers.**If you are a buyer, you can clearly benefit from the flipping craze.
 There are flipped properties available in all price ranges, from entry-level to luxury homes.
 As a seller, this flipping boom means that you may face tougher competition when your home is on the market.
 The good news is that demand still far outpaces supply.

-If you are interested in flipping a home or seeing what your home could sell for with major improvements, just give me a call or send me an email.
-I would be happy to help you!
+If you are interested in flipping a home or seeing what your home could sell for with major improvements, just give us a call or send us an email.
+We would be happy to help you!